shhyou/bain-cs111-web-fork/pages/_resources/autograder.md

 draft: 0
 ---

+## How does type-checking work?
+Every 30 minutes starting on Tuesday, the TypeChecker (referred to internally as `ConnorBot`) goes to Canvas and checks to see if there are any new submissions for an exercise.
+If there are it downloads them and then runs a series of "type checks."
+These basically consist of two things:
+1. Do each of the variable names we've asked you to specify actually have in them objects of the correct types.
+2. Do the built-in `check-expects` we gave you actually pass on your submitted file.

+Just like when it actually grades your code, it then posts the report of these tests to your Canvas assignment as a comment. **Keep in mind, it is only a "sanity check" for your program.
+It does not guarantee a particular grade on the assignment.**

+> **Note**: For function definitions, while we can check to see if you have the correct number of arguments, we have no way of checking the actual type requirements for these arguments.
+This makes the built-in `check-expects` very important for confirming your program actually works.

+If you resubmit after a type check run, ConnorBot will detect your new submission, retest the new file, and then send you the updated results.

+* * *
 ## How does auto-grading work?
 The exercises will describe a set of definitions (typically functions) you need to write and what each function should do.
 We will prepare a set of ​`check-expect​`s to see if those functions run in the same way as required by the exercise.
 If the functions you write pass the tests we have prepared, you will receive full credit.